cytoscape/cytoscape-manual/docs/Programmatic_Access_to_Cytoscape_Features_Scripting.md

 Cytoscape Automation is a collection of features that enable users to create workflows executed entirely within Cytoscape or by external tools (e.g., Jupyter, R, GenomeSpace, etc), and whose results are reproducible.
 This enables Cytoscape to scale to large collections of datasets and to larger more complex workflows than is practical via keyboard and mouse.

 Cytoscape Automation exists in two skins – the Commands interface and the Functions interface.
 Both can accomplish similar results, but are focused on different usage styles.
-Commands reprise user-initiated interactions (e.g., open session, import data, export image), whereas the Functions interface enables programmers to manipulate and operate on networks as internal Cytoscape data.
+Commands reprise user-initiated interactions (e.g., open session, import data, export image), whereas Functions enable programmers to manipulate and operate on networks as internal Cytoscape data.
 Commands and Functions both call Cytoscape (and Cytoscape apps) via a REST interface known as CyREST.

 This chapter describes how to produce custom workflows using CyREST natively and via Python and R interface libraries.
 More tutorials and examples are available at the [Cytoscape Automation web page (https://github.com/cytoscape/cytoscape-automation/wiki)](https://github.com/cytoscape/cytoscape-automation/wiki).